Catherine Phelan, chair (on leave spring 2017)

 Group Communication in Virtual & Digital Formats.

-Virtual and digital formats alter our experience of group process.
-In order to address the challenges of geographically dispersed rather than face-to-face meetings, students will move beyond the interpersonal dimension to recognize the multi-faceted focus of groups in live and virtual settings.
-The study of group process addresses the complexity of cultural, political and social influences.
-Students confront these challenges through the study of cross-cultural perspectives, theoretical analysis, simulations, and detailed hypothetical exercises.
-(Writing-intensive.)
+Virtual and digital formats alter our experience of groups.
+In order to address the challenges of geographically dispersed rather than face-to-face meetings, the course builds on the study of small-group communication to explore the multi-faceted components of virtual groups versus face-to-face interactions.
+The theories of group process will be contrasted with simulations that illustrate virtual and digital group work.
+Students will participate in detailed exercises that challenge assumptions about the consequences of cross-cultural differences, as well as online credibility and authority.
 Prerequisite, Course in communication, government, public policy, sociology, or consent of instructor.
-Maximum enrollment, 20.
+T Phelan.

 This course examines conflict from a variety of perspectives.
 We will investigate how arbitration, adjudication, and mediation differ, in addition to exploring how the policies and strategies of cultural and legal institutions dictate different approaches to mediation.
 Societies cope with conflict by enacting policies consistent with their culture and values.
 This course examines conflict resolution policies in the U.S. and abroad, including the legal system, the media, the educational sector, and international dispute resolution.
 Prerequisite, 101 or 222, or consent of instructor.
 (Same as Public Policy 280.)
 Maximum enrollment, 20.
 Dane.